subhadeeproy3902/tony-groq/README.md

 ## Installation

-To get started with V.S.A.I, follow these simple steps:
+To get started with Groq Tony, follow these simple steps:

 1. Clone the repository:
     ```sh